Marietta von Hausswolff von Baumgarten

 Co-founder & Script Consultant

-Anthea Devotta is from India with over 10 years of experience in managing international film festivals.
+Anthea Devotta is from India with over 15 years of experience in managing international film festivals.
 She currently works at Doha Film Institute for the Film Training and Development team, where she coordinates filmmaking workshops and lab with the main focus on short and feature-film development.
 She also coordinates the institute’s Producer Lab and Series lab.
 She is a key member of the team behind Qumra, working closely with international mentors and project delegates.
-She was selected to participate in the Less-Is-More script editor program and for the last four years has been passionately working on Hezayah Scriptwriting lab.
+She was selected to participate in the Less-Is-More script editor program and for the last seven years has been passionately working on Hezayah Scriptwriting lab.
 She has managed operations of events such as Doha Tribeca Film Festival, Ajyal Film Festival, TED Talks, BAM’s Richard III production.

 Prior to moving to the Middle East, she worked in film and video production in London and holds a BA (Hons) in Film and Television studies from Royal Holloway, University of London.